Privat History, Family Crest & Coats of Arms

 The surname Privat was first found in Carmarthenshire (Welsh: Sir Gaerfyrddin), located in Southwest Wales, one of thirteen historic counties and presently one of the principal area in Wales, where they held a family seat from very ancient times, well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Privat family

-Another 222 words (16 lines of text) covering the years 1202, 1278, 1558 and 1599 are included under the topic Early Privat History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Privat research.
+Another 99 words (7 lines of text) covering the years 1202, 1278, 1558 and 1599 are included under the topic Early Privat History in all our PDF Extended History products and printed products wherever possible.

 Privat Spelling Variations

 Compared to other ancient cultures found in the British Isles, the number of Welsh surnames are relatively few, but there are an inordinately large number of spelling variations.
 These spelling variations began almost as soon as surname usage became common.
 Clerks would then spell the names as they heard them, causing many different variations.
 Later, many Welsh names were recorded in English.
 This transliteration process was extremely imprecise since the Brythonic Celtic language of the Welsh used many sounds the English language was not accustomed to.
 Finally, some variations occurred by the individual's design: a branch loyalty within a family, a religious adherence, or even patriotic affiliations were indicated by spelling variations of one's name.
 The Privat name over the years has been spelled Pruett, Prewitt, Prewett, Pruet, Prewert and others.